IRS Guidelines on Digital Asset Reporting 2025

 Many platforms do not track cost basis across wallets or exchanges.
 Manual tracking errors are common, especially with long DeFi chains or obscure tokens.

-The IRS requires detailed logs of every transaction: date, amount, cost basis, FMV, and gain/loss.
+The IRS requires detailed logs of every transaction: date, amount, cost basis, FMV, and gain or loss.
 Without complete records, your position is easily challenged during an audit.

 When to Seek Professional Help

-Given the complexity of crypto taxation, professional guidance is essential if:
+Given the complexity of digital asset taxation, professional guidance is essential if:

 • You have traded on multiple platforms or across centralized and decentralized exchanges.

-• You’ve engaged in DeFi protocols, liquidity pools, or NFT marketplaces.
+• You have engaged in DeFi protocols, liquidity pools, or NFT marketplaces.

 • You earn staking, mining, or yield farming rewards.

-• You’re unsure how to report airdrops or token swaps.
+• You are unsure how to report airdrops or token swaps.

 What To Look For in a Professional

-Find someone who specializes in crypto tax reporting and reconciliation for global and U.S. taxpayers.
-It’s better to find a team who uses tools; rather than to try to use the tool yourself; to help simplify even the most complex DeFi activity.
+Find someone who specializes in digital asset reporting and reconciliation for global and U.S. taxpayers.
+It is better to find a team who uses tools, rather than to try to use the tool yourself, to help simplify even the most complex DeFi activity.

 Your chosen team should be able to assist with: